The brilliant turquoise water of Chalk Sound National Park

 The secluded and scenic west end of Long Bay Beach.

 The National Environmental Centre on Providenciales is another great stop.
-The exhibits here aren’t extensive, but it’s definitely worth a quick visit.
+The exhibits here aren’t extensive, but it’s worth a quick visit.

 Hiking